desaisuruchi7-sys/Grc-projects/README.md

 # Grc-projects
-Mini project using hipaa and nist
+Mini project using hipaa and nist framework